kvanland/responseBot/README.md

 - !youtube x
 > Returns first result of a youtube search for term x

+- !choose user
+> Returns a random user that is online

+- !choose role
+> Returns a random role that has at least one member online

 ## 2. Non-Commands
 Description: Non-Commands are bits of text that will be responded to by the bot without the user of the ! symbol.
 - ayyy
-> Bot responds with 'lmao' for the exact phrase 'ayyy'
+> Bot responds with 'lmao' to the exact phrase 'ayyy'

 - kys
 > Bot responds with 'National Suicide Prevention Hotline: 1-800-273-8255' to the exact phrase 'kys'